morete/kubevirt-basics-training/content/en/docs/initialize-vms-with-startup-scripts/54_sysprep.md

 ---
-title: "5.4 Sysprep"
+title: "Sysprep"
-weight: 530
+weight: 44
-labfoldernumber: "05"
+labfoldernumber: "04"
-sectionnumber: 5.4
 description: >
   Use Sysprep to initialize your Windows VM
 ---